Arbuscular mycorrhiza: Molecular evidence

-AM fungi and cyanobacteria symbiosis?
+AM fungi and cyanobacteria symbiosis

-It was revealed that AM fungi have the bacterial type core enzyme (ribonuclease III) of sRNA processing mechanism possibly related with symbiosis, by the result of horizontal gene transfer from cyanobacterial ancestor.
-This finding of genetic fossil inside AM fungi raises the hypothesis of the intimate relationship between AM fungi and cyanobacterial ancestors.
-At the same time, Geosiphon–Nostoc symbiosis was reported previously.
+It was revealed that AM fungi have the bacterial type core enzyme (ribonuclease III) of the sRNA processing mechanism, probably by the process of horizontal gene transfer from a cyanobacterial ancestor, and possibly related to symbiosis,.
+This finding of a genetic fossil inside AM fungi raises the possibility of an intimate relationship between AM fungi and cyanobacterial ancestors.
+A similar Geosiphon–Nostoc symbiosis was previously reported.